-- Involves a substantial element of working directly with children with special educational needs - Requires the exercise of a teacher's professional skills and judgement in the teaching of children with special educational needs, - Has a greater level of involvement in the teaching of children with special educational needs than is the normal requirement of other Teachers in the school.
+- Involves a substantial element of working directly with children with special educational needs - Requires the exercise of a teacher's professional skills and judgement in the teaching of children with special educational needs, - Has a greater level of involvement in the teaching of children with special educational needs than is the normal requirement of other teachers in the school.

-The value of an SEN allowance in this school as defined by the School Teachers' Pay and Conditions Document will be: £2539.00 per annum.
+The value of an SEN allowance in this school as defined by the School Teachers' Pay and Conditions Document will be: £2,384.